DIY Natural Tie-Dye

 Go gather a close group of friends, or get ready for some fun quality time with the kiddos and family.
 What's not to like?!
 Plus, depending on what your weather looks like this is equally as fun set up at your local park for a picnic/ DIY party, or safely inside an air-conditioned home.
 We set up shop out on the patio and it was just about perfect!

 For this DIY experiment, we chose to use Pine Bark for a really pretty light red/brown color.
 Super neutral and natural and looks really beautiful with all kinds of colors.
-If you are looking for another shade you can totally do this with Turmeric Powder for a golden yellow or Red Beet Powder for a vibrant RED!!

 You can find a few folding patterns here, or just wing it and have a little fun!